 1968: The Bob Seger System entered the Billboard pop chart with their debut album, Ramblin’ Gamblin’ Man.
 Eight weeks later, it peaked at #17.

-1968: Glen Campbell reached #1 on the Billboard pop chart with his twelfth studio album Wichita Lineman during its forty-six week chart run.
+1968: Glen Campbell achieved his only #1 on the Billboard pop chart with his twelfth studio album Wichita Lineman during its forty-six week chart run.
 The album’s title track became Campbell’s second US #1 single, his third #1 in Canada, and his first top 10 hit in the UK.

 1974: Harry Chapin had his only #1 hit on the Billboard Hot 100 with “Cat’s in the Cradle,” a song which began as a poem written by his wife Sandra about her first husband and his father.
 Chapin turned the poem into a song about his relationship with his own son and admitted that the song “scares [him] to death.”

 1983: Van Halen released “Jump,” the lead single from their sixth studio album, 1984.
 It became the group’s only #1 on the Billboard Hot 100 pop chart.

 Luigi Creatore, songwriter and record producer who, with his cousin Hugo Peretti, co-wrote hits such as “Can’t Help Falling in Love” and “The Lion Sleeps Tonight” and produced singles that included “Chain Gang,” “Twistin’ The Night Away,” and “Wonderful World” by Sam Cooke, “Honeycomb” by Jimmie Rodgers, and “The Hustle” by Van McCoy, was born in New York City in 1921.

 Hank Crawford, jazz saxophonist, arranger, songwriter, and musical director for Ray Charles who also appears on early recordings by B.B.
 King, was born in Memphis, TN in 1934.